Alex Hutton-Mills

 Alex Hutton-Mills is a Ghanaian politician and was a member of the first parliament of the second Republic of Ghana.
 He represented the Ga constituency under the membership of the United Nationalist Party (UNP).

 Early life and education

-Alex was born on 26 December 1935.
-He attended Dulwich College, Keble College, Oxford and the Middle Temple where he obtained a Bachelor of Laws in Law.
+Alex Hutton-Mills was born on 26 December 1935.
+He attended Dulwich College, Keble College, Oxford, and the Middle Temple where he obtained a Bachelor of Laws in Law.
 He later worked as a lawyer before going into Parliament.

 He was the managing director of the Tema food complex corporation.